TeaZea/TIL-Data-Warehouse-and-ETL-Architecture-Fundementals/README.md

 All dimensions posess a natureal key and a surugate key.
 The SKs function as the primary key for their own dimension and foreign key for tables it feeds into.

 ### Challenges
-Outside of developing the actual fact table, the entire branch of the product_dim was the most challenging part.
+Outside of developing the actual fact table, the entire branch of the product_Dim was the most challenging part.

 ![product dim](https://github.com/TeaZea/Data-Warehouse-and-ETL-Architecture-Fundementals/blob/main/Sales%20Order%20Transactional%20Fact%20Table/Product%20branch.jpg)

+The product dimension (and associated dims) needed to be done from a manufacturing-first point of view.
+Products don't come from nothing.
+They are made using various components.
+Those components are created from their own raw meterials or other components.
+On top of all of that, all of them have their own list and retail prices, as well as dimensions.
+While building this portion of the schema out, I had to constantly modify which dims certain records where placed, often finding I had to create a whole new dim for them.
+Overall, even though this was the most challenging part, it was also the most fun part.

+### Beyond The Technical Solution